Averse Sefira

 Averse Sefira was a black metal band from Austin, Texas.

 Biography

 Averse Sefira was formed in 1996 by guitarist and vocalist Sanguine Mapsama and bassist Wrath Sathariel Diabolus.
-Their demo, Blasphomet Sin Abset, was released later that year.
-It featured a drum machine in lieu of a live drummer.
-Three years later, in 1999, their first full-length album, which was entitled Homecomings March, was released on Arrogare Records, their own label which was created specifically for the purpose of releasing that album.
-Again, the band had to make use of a drum machine instead of a real drummer.
+They released their demo, Blasphomet Sin Abset, later that year.
+It featured a drum machine as opposed to a live drummer.
+Three years later, their first album, Homecomings March, was released on Arrogare Records, their own label created to release that album.
+The band used a drum machine again.
 A remastered version of the album was released in 2003, with the interludes as separate tracks.

-2001 had the band releasing a second album, Battle's Clarion.
-For this album, the band, for the first time, had a live drummer, The Carcass, who was previously a member of Texas death metal band Death of Millions, and was, at one point, a touring drummer for Incantation.
-The music on this album took on a profound death metal influence, at times reminiscent of early Deicide or Morbid Angel, but was still easily identifiable as black metal.
+The band released a second album in 2001, Battle's Clarion.
+This album had a live drummer, The Carcass, previously a member of Death of Millions, and at one point a touring drummer for Incantation.
+This album took on a death metal influence reminiscent of early Deicide or Morbid Angel, though still identifiable as black metal.